WhoisNeon/Chande/README.md

 -   **Real-time Currency Rates:** Displays up-to-date exchange rates for various currencies.
 -   **Customizable Currency List:** Users can add, remove, and reorder currencies to personalize their view.
--   **Interactive Calculator:** A modal calculator allows for quick conversions and copying of prices.
+-   **Interactive Price:** A modal price allows for quick view and copying of prices.
 -   **Theme Toggle:** Seamlessly switch between dark and light modes.
 -   **Responsive Design:** Optimized for a consistent experience on desktops, tablets, and mobile devices.
 -   **Progressive Web App (PWA):** Installable and works offline, providing an app-like experience.